moledoc/moledoc/pensieve/README.md

 		* *EXPAND*: continuously making small steps will create a habit that will in the long run make a big difference/change.
 This applies to both positive and negative directions.
 * Nothing in life is as important as you think it is when you are thinking about it. - Thinking, fast and slow; Daniel Kahneman, p 402
 * Humans are sequencial, they can't multitask.
 For that reason, try to focus on one thing at a time (eg until small milestone).
 	* Metaphor for sequentiality that ties into the phrase 'train of thought': each thought/action is a train and you are the passenger.
 Switching between trains are costly: you need to exit the current train, walk to correct platform and possibly wait for the train.
 Ie switching from one though/action you need to exit the current one, go into the correct mindspace and be there for some time to be able to board that thought.
-Doing this switch often makes you unproductive: you thoughts can't travel great distances, if it's constantly switching contexts.
+Doing this switch often makes you unproductive: your thoughts can't travel great distances, if it's constantly switching contexts.
 * Rule of writing: If you want to clarify your thinking, remember something important or communicate something clearly - *WRITE IT DOWN*.
 * *FOOD FOR THOUGHT*: Garbage collect your brain/transfer the responsibility of remembering: everything that can be written down.
 Do it when remembering tasks/events/todos/shopping lists/events etc.  This clears/de-allocates your brains resources, which allow to allocate them to more relevant task.
 	* essentially pensieve